Athma-Vasi/password-generator-app/README.md

 # Password Generator App

-This is a simple password generator app that generates a random password.
-The user can select the length of the password (8-32 characters), and include lowercase, uppercase, numeric, and/or special characters.
-The app will then generate a random password based on the user's selections.
+This is a simple password generator app that generates a random password based on user selecteable parameters such as length, lowercase, uppercase, numeric, and/or special characters.
+The package used is the [random](https://www.npmjs.com/package/random) npm library, which uses `Math.random()` as the underlying PRNG.
+The app also provides a strength rating for the generated password.

 #### [Click here to view live project](https://password-generator-app-sable.vercel.app/)